 Part of the reason I was so excited about the opportunity to edit the new Chicken Soup for the Soul: Recovering From Traumatic Brain Injuries: 101 Stories of Hope Healing and Hard Work is because I believe in the healing power of words.
 Five years after my son Neil’s traumatic brain injury, suffered at the hands of a drunk driver in a crash that killed his girlfriend, I began finally to reflect upon this horrific experience that had befallen our family.
 People can read what he said here, about a drunk attorney.
 Before that, I was too busy to think too deeply about it, just putting one foot in front of the other, helping Neil heal and recover.
 Yes, I had journaled all the way through our ordeal and it was surely a relief to vent on the page.
 But to truly process an experience takes distance, both time and space.
 Graham Greene called it “the sliver of ice in the heart of the writer,” the span needed to objectively sort out the fallout from our lives.

-I first began to write short personal essays and finally published a full-length memoir.
+After the lessons I’ve learned through the best essay writing service Reddit, I first began to write short personal essays and finally published a full-length memoir.
 Crash: A Mother, a Son, and the Journey from Grief to Gratitude tells the story of Neil’s TBI from my vantage point as his mother, of course, but also from my “other side of the stretcher” perspective as a doctor.
 People ask me if writing the book was therapeutic.
 In some ways the actual daily writing of the work was quite the opposite.
 It was like picking at scabs one after the other, refusing to let distant wounds heal.
 Reliving the trauma on the page was painful every single time I set pencil to paper.
 Examining my feelings about the drunk driver, about the death of one so young, about my son’s broken dreams, tested my literary mettle daily.
 While the accused click here to find out how to beat your DUI case and find the best lawyer to win the case, they should think about the victims and their families.
 However, learning to be patient about what is happening is key.

 But now, looking back, I find that the writing was actually therapeutic after all.
 It gave me the opportunity to exert some control over a completely senseless situation.
 I could not change any aspect of the accident.
 I could not erase Neil’s brain injury nor could I bring his girlfriend back to life.
 But I could control the narrative.
 I could not change the outcome, but I could try to make something positive come of it, by sharing our experience with others, by giving readers a more nuanced understanding of brain injury, one that considers the subtlety and diversity of its long-term effects.